Tariq628/Tariq628/README.md

 - 👋 Hi, I’m Tariq Ahmed
 - 👀 I’m interested in API Development
 - 🌱 I’m currently working on Django and React
-- 💞️ I’m looking to collaborate in large products
+- 💞️ I’m looking to collaborate in backend projects
 - 📫 How to reach me: tariqkaleri628@gmail.com

 <!---